lars-t-hansen/moz-sandbox/swat/ROADMAP.md

   if x:(T) then (cons p x) => (T), we could have list-ref, length also.
 We'd synthesize class %List.T: (defclass %List.T (car T) (cdr %List.T)) and overload car, cdr, cons, and the others

+General:

+Some of the cracks are starting to show.
+For example,

+- Larceny insists on printing some symbols with quoting, eg,
+  |+infinity| where we want just +infinity, and there are hacks to
+  work around this.

+- Obviously if the input syntax is wrong we'll see this as an error signaled from Lareny's reader, not a meaningful syntax error

+- No line number information is available when swat wants to print an error